FPGAwars/apio/docs/project-file.md

 ### yosys-synth-extra-options

-The optional `yosys-synth-extra-options` option allows adding options to the Yosys synth command used by the `apio build` command.
+The optional `yosys-synth-extra-options` string list option allows adding options to the Yosys synth command used by the `apio build` command.
 In the example below, it adds the option `-dsp`, which enables on some FPGAs the use of `DSP` cells to implement multiply operations.
 This is an advanced option that is